Skip to Content

 • 2 large sweet potatoes

-• 2 tsp arrowroot powder (cornstarch also works if you can eat gluten)
+• 2 teaspoons arrowroot powder (cornstarch also works)

 • Coconut oil spray